Getting Started¶

 - Explore examples in

-examples/python/- complete working implementations - Review A2A Protocol Specification
+lib/python/core/- Agent, Environment, Loop - Review A2A Protocol Specification

 - Review MCP Protocol Specification